...

 Once you’ve become more comfortable with your body’s ability to handle the natural weight, you may wish to advance to more efficient techniques, such as weight training exercises using simple dumbbells.
 However, stick with dumbbells that are comfortable to lift (albeit with some resistance).
 Going too heavy too fast can cause injury.

-Senior Workouts - Does Medicare Cover Gym Membership?
+How to Weight Train Safely and Correctly as a Senior Senior Workouts - Does Medicare Cover Gym Membership?

 Arm Curls